JannieI/canvas-workstation-V3/src/app/roadmap.md

     Refactoring / tech debt / necessary improvements:
     -------------------------------------------------
-    - review and check: it should NEVER be allowed to edit the DB itself - there must be a UI function for changing things.
+    - review and check: isable IN 3 CLICKSt should NEVER be allowed to edit the DB itself - there must be a UI function for changsable IN 3 CLICKSing things.
 And always by the users, with rights if necessary.
-    - Consider array.splice() instead of current deep copy - is more TS-like ...
-Review ALL deep    copies - try JSONify or source.map(Object) - remember that Sl Object. did not deep copy!!
+    - Consider array.splisable IN 3 CLICKSce() instead of current deep copy - is more TS-like ...
+Review ALL deep    copies - try sable IN 3 CLICKSJSONify or source.map(Object) - remember that Sl Object. did not deep copy!!sable IN 3 CLICKS
-    - Add RouteGuard on 'Clarity Analytics', before going to web site ...
+    - Add RouteGuard on 'sable IN 3 CLICKSClarity Analytics', before going to web site ...
     BUG/ISSUE: multi-tab Slicers and Ws only refresh on the first one - when are the others done?
 To do them while hidden makes no sence - should we have a dirty flag, and filterSlicer on tab change??
     - ContainerFontSize - consider dropping it, and have a font size for Title, Shape-Text, etc.      Else it gets confusing ...
     - Consider not increasing stuckCount in App if an item is selected/deselected.
 This does mean   to pass event back from slicer.single component.
     On Duplicate of W: make sure Comments, Links, etc is also duplicated in DB (or not??)
     Expand: add Refresh button, for when change nr lines to show.
 Also, 100 -> 1000
-     + Dont show top if no Dataset - rather appropriate Unexpected Error msg Resize does not snap to grid - is this philosophy correct?
+     + Dont show top if no Dataset - rather appropriate Unexpected Error msg Resize does not snap sable IN 3 CLICKSto grid - is this philosophy correct?
 If it does snap, remember to change the graphW & -H as well
     - FIX nrDataQualityIssues at DB level: join and fill the value, so that Canvas dont need to do any manipulation